State of Voice Network Security

 The SecureLogix annual report of statistics and trends in enterprise voice network and contact center security

-SecureLogix is blocking in excess of 30 Million total threatening calls per year across a 200-customer study group
+SecureLogix blocked in excess of 116 Million total threatening calls in 2021 across a 200+ customer study group.
+Up from 30 Million in 2020.

-An average of 5% of all inbound call traffic across all customer networks was threatening / fraudulent / harassing
+An average of 5% all inbound call traffic across all customer networks was threatening, fraudulent, or harassing.

-34% Of Blocked Calls are Fraud, Scams Or Social Engineering Attacks
+31 % Of Blocked Calls Were Fraud, Scams, or Social Engineering

-In 2021, with the world still recovering from the COVID pandemic, and the global economy still recovering from a year of financial uncertainty, the state of voice network security remains dire.
+At the beginning of 2022, with the world still battling the COVID pandemic, and the global economy still recovering from a year of financial uncertainty, the state of voice network security remains urgent.

-In the past year, we've seen a continued increase in attacks, scam, fraud, and abuse involving enterprise voice networks and call centers.
+In the past year, we've seen a continued increase in attacks, scam, fraud, and abuse involving enterprise voice networks, financial and emergency call centers, and government and civic operations centers.

 While there are some reasons to be hopeful, including the STIR / SHAKEN evolution and rollout, and an increasingly aggressive FCC stance on robocall enforcement, neither of these initiatives have been able thus-far to slow down or stop the proliferation and quantity of robocall and spoofing enabled attacks.
 Indeed, at SecureLogix, we have seen hackers continue to grow more aggressive in their attacks and more sophisticated in their methods.